 An estimated 1 in 8 women will be diagnosed with breast cancer in her lifetime.
 Breast cancer screening, treatment, and awareness are vital to ensure the health of individuals in our communities.

-The Request for Applications (RFA) for the 2013 granting cycle (April 2013 - March 2014) is currently available.
-The deadline to apply is 5pm Friday November 16, 2012.
+The Request for Applications (RFA) for the 2014 granting cycle (April 2014 - March 2015) is currently available.
+The deadline to apply is 5pm Friday Decmber 6, 2013.
 You can find more information about applying for funding here.

 BRIEF SUMMARY OF PRIORITIES

-To address the needs in our community the North Carolina Triangle to the Coast Affiliate of Susan G. Komen for the Cure offers grants to non-profit organizations that provide culturally appropriate breast health education and breast cancer screening, treatment, and support programs that reach medically underserved individuals within our 29 county service area.
+To address the needs in our community the North Carolina Triangle to the Coast Affiliate of Susan G. Komen offers grants to non-profit organizations that provide culturally appropriate breast health education and breast cancer screening, treatment, and support programs that reach medically underserved individuals within our 29 county service area.